 Once signed, siding bids and quotes become contracts.
 These documents should come with plenty of detailed information that covers every aspect of the job.

 It is important to carefully consider each quote you receive.
-Quotes provided should be clear, detailed and transparent.
+Quotes provided should be clear, detailed, and transparent.
 A proper quote is likely to be quite lengthy, so do not be surprised by this.
-The quota should clearly list every project detail from the hourly rate that must be paid, deadlines, as well as the cost of the materials required.
+The quota should clearly list every project detail from the hourly rate that must be paid to, deadlines, as well as the cost of the materials required.
 Other factors such as permits, disposal/dumpsters, labor, as well as portable toilets should be included in the quote as well.

 The way the numbers are presented in a quote is vital and should be carefully considered.
 An experienced and reliable contractor will ensure that the information is clear and organized on a document.
 In case you feel that the quote does not include every aspect of the project, you should ask for a revised version of the quote before agreeing to work with the contractor.